GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 }
 ```

 The `observationType` defines the result types for specialized observations [OGC and ISO 19156:2011 Table 3].
-The following table shows some of the `valueCodes` that maps the UML classes in O&M v2.0 [OGC and ISO 19156:2011] to `observationType` names and `observation` result types.
+The following table shows some of the `valueCodes` that maps the UML classes in O&M v2.0 ([OGC and ISO 19156:2011][OGC and ISO 19156:2011(E)]) to `observationType` names and `observation` result types.

 #### Table 8-11 List of some code values used for identifying types defined in the O&M conceptual model (OGC and ISO 19156:2011)